 Touch, Part I

-In the beginning all pipe organs were constructed with mechanical (tracker) action which provided a direct connection with the sound being produced by each pipe and the ability of the organist to articulate the sound from an instrumental standpoint.
+The first pipe organs which emerged in Europe to replace the loud, primitive, medieval Blockwerk organ were constructed with slider wind chests and mechanical (tracker) action which provided a direct connection between the keys and the opening of the pallets, or pipe valves, which permitted air to enter the pipes, which in turn allowed the player to articulate the sound from an instrumental standpoint.
 This led to the development of a sense of touch that reflected this intimate connection between the player and the pipes producing the sound.
-The application of electricity to the organ in the late 19th century rendered the manuals inert, and this sense of touch died.
-Those who play pipeless organs, electronic organs, virtual organs, and digital keyboards exclusively miss out on learning this sense of touch that nobody can replicate.
+With the application of electricity to the organ in the late 19th century the manuals were rendered inert in this respect, and the sense of touch, in many respects, died.
+Those who play pipeless organs, electronic organs, virtual organs, and digital keyboards exclusively miss out on learning this sense of touch because these instruments do not replicate this sense of touch.
 Organists today therefore have to be generalists and specialists at the same time, to know how to use both electrified and mechanical actions.

 The piano can attack a note in various ways, but it cannot sustain one.
 The organ is the opposite; it cannot attack a note, but it can sustain one indefinitely as long as a stop remains drawn and a key remains depressed.
 The organist is therefore concerned far more with the release of notes, rathen than with their attack.

 2, Imperceivably Broken (Clean legato)